Most people think Christianity is about moral rule-following.

 You see, Christianity says that all of us, priests and prostitutes, have a morality problem; a sin problem (Rm 3:10-12).
 All of us "drink, cuss, and chew," so to speak.
 Since the moment the doctor slapped our rear ends we have all rejected and rebelled against our Creator.
 No one merits salvation.
 No one climbs the ladder.
 No one follows the rules.
 No one gets to God through moral effort.

 So, since we couldn't get to God, two thousand years ago in a manger in Bethlehem, God came to us.
 Jesus Christ, the Lamb of God, came to solve our sin problem.

 "Christ Jesus came into the world to save sinners" (1 Tim 1:15).

 Though we rightly deserve punishment for our sin and rebellion against God, Jesus took our punishment for us, in our place, on the cross.
-And through his death and resurrection, salvation now comes to every person the same way: by grace, through faith, in Christ (Eph.
+And through his death and resurrection, salvation comes to every person the same way: by grace, through faith, in Christ (Eph.
 2:8).

 And anybody can get in on this.

 This is the gospel.
 This is Christianity.
 It's not a morality project, it's a grace project.

 Sadly, many Christians don't grasp the power of this gospel for their lives.
 They think the gospel is used to "get people saved,” and then after a person becomes a Christian, they can move on from the gospel.
-But none of the apostles believed that.
+But the apostles explicitly warned against that.
 According to them, a Christian should never move on from the gospel of grace:

 "Do not move from the hope held out in the gospel" (Col 1:23).

 Obviously, salvation is one incredible benefit of the gospel.
 But there are many more benefits after a person becomes a Christian!
 Grace is vital for salvation and discipleship.

 1. The Gospel Provides Balance